-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Service Consumer;

-• The Entitled Party delegates (part of) its rights (as registered at the Service Provider) to the Service Consuming Entity.
-He provides the Service Consumer of the Service Consuming Entity with evidence of this delegation.
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Service Consumer; - The delegation/authorisation responsible at the Entitled Party delegates (part of) the Entitled Party's rights (as registered at the Service Provider) to the Service Consumer.
+He provides the Machine Service Consumer of the Service Consumer with evidence of this delegation.

-- 1. The Service Consumer requests a service from the Service Provider.
-With this requests he includes the evidence obtained from the Entitled Party; - 2.
-The Service Provider authenticates the Service Consumer and validates the iSHARE adherence of the Service Consuming Entity; - 3.
+- 1. The Machine Service Consumer requests a service from the Service Provider.
+With this requests it includes the evidence obtained from the Entitled Party; - 2.
+The Service Provider authenticates the Machine Service Consumer and validates the iSHARE adherence of the Service Consumer: - 3.
 The Service Provider validates the received delegation evidence through the following steps: - a.
 The Service Provider authenticates the Entitled Party and validates its iSHARE adherence based on the delegation evidence; - b.
 The Service Provider authorises the Entitled Party based on the entitlement information registered with the Service Provider. - 4.
-The Service Provider authorises the Service Consumer of the Service Consuming Entity based on the validity of the delegation evidence; - 5.
+The Service Provider authorises the Machine Service Consumer of the Service Consumer based on the validity of the delegation evidence; - 5.
 The Service Provider executes the requested service; - 6.
-The Service Provider provides the service result to the Service Consumer.
+The Service Provider provides the service result to the Machine Service Consumer.